havron/web/content/media/media.md

 lobsters_id = ""
 +++
 Outlets my research has been covered in include:
-_The New York Times, MIT Technology Review, WIRED, Vice, Malwarebytes, Vox, Slate, Smart Cities Dive, Technology Review (Deutschland), Cornell Tech Press Room_, and _The Cornell Chronicle_.
+**_The New York Times, MIT Technology Review, WIRED, NPR (WBUR), The Brooklyn Daily Eagle, Vice, Malwarebytes, Vox, Slate, Smart Cities Dive, Technology Review (Deutschland), Cornell Tech Press Room_, and _The Cornell Chronicle_.**

 Notable people my research has received public attention from include: _U.S.
 Senator Kamala Harris (D-CA)_.

 **On security & privacy in the context of intimate partner violence:**

+- Our work is discussed in ["For domestic violence victims, cyberstalking is a growing issue.
+This NYC clinic is helping them."](https://brooklyneagle.com/articles/2019/12/02/for-domestic-violence-victims-cyberstalking-is-a-growing-issue-this-nyc-clinic-is-helping-them/) _The Brooklyn Daily Eagle_ (December 2, 2019)

 - [U.S. Senator Kamala Harris (D-CA) tweeted](https://twitter.com/KamalaHarris/status/1201897394939596807) about a [WBUR podcast](https://www.wbur.org/hereandnow/2019/11/27/domestic-abuse-apps-home-devices)